 Why Does Resilience Need Innovation?

 We’ve all heard that necessity is the mother of invention, but it’s not until we experience it for ourselves that this truism is thrown into sharp relief.
 For example, the Gap experienced a fire in one of its major fulfillment centers just a few months before the holiday shopping season began in earnest.
-The company saved its season by pulling on a “pop-up” fulfillment center in Gallatin, TN it had used the previous season and restarting it.
-The company also called on a systems integrator to help it get the facility up to speed and those jeans and sweaters out the door that much faster.
+The company saved its season by pulling on a “pop-up” fulfillment center in Gallatin, TN it had used the previous season, and restarting it.
+Company called on a systems integrator to help it get the facility up to speed and those jeans and sweaters out the door that much faster.

 The company also began applying techniques with which it’d been experimenting, such as automating certain aspects of its fulfillment centers, that it’s continuing to refine and expand even today.
 In short, the Gap was already planning to make these leaps, but life gave the company a brisk, hard shove that took away its choices.
 Either the company would deliver a holiday shopping season, or it wouldn’t.